by Alexandra Osadkova19 June '18

 Power is one of the trickiest phenomena in the whole world.
 It is alluring, associated with the eternal possibilities of changing the world, expressing yourself and satisfying your needs (both material, and spiritual).
 Since the very beginning of our history, people have been aspiring to get power, often at any price, and worshipped those, who managed to get it.
 Yet, they used to miss out the flip side of being among those, who decide the destinies of the world.
-As the American actor Scott Haze once wisely noticed, “A lot of people want the crown, but they're not willing to bleed for it.”
-Great power unavoidably comes with great responsibility and moral pressure.
-That is why, when authority falls into the wrong hands, it is the paved way to awful tragedies.

 To discuss the problem of power in all its aspects, contemporary artist Gheorghe Virtosu chooses the symbol of Crown as the leitmotif of the featured Crown Holder canvas.
 Being the follower of Abstract art, the painter doesn’t depict any recognizable image: he attempts to put himself and his viewers into the shoes of those, who is in charge of taking global decisions.
 Due to its intuitive nature, the language of non-figurative art occurs to be ideal for showing the emotions that can be hardly verbalized.